Why travel with Audley?

 The triptych of madressehs (Islamic schools) gracing Registan Square in the historical city of Samarkand is likely to form the climax to your vacation in Uzbekistan, and our specialists will help you make the most of your visit here.
 You can complement this with exploring Khiva’s city walls, Tashkent’s teahouses and Bukhara’s marketplaces.
 Our specialists can also point you toward half-forgotten, lesser-known places: ruined mud-brick fortresses marooned amid desert sands, and once-powerful port towns.

-Our specialists advise on the best months to visit Uzbekistan.
+Our specialists advise on the best months to visit Uzbekistan, including information about climate, events and festivals.

 Practical tips for traveling to Uzbekistan, from social protocols to guidance on money matters, with a link to the latest government travel advice.